 4.1.
 TIME mode settings

-The first thing you'll want to do with your Suunto D4, is to set the alarm, time, dual time, date, units, backlight, and tones.
-In this section, we look at how to do this.
+The first thing you'll want to do with your Suunto Cobra3, is to modify the TIME mode settings; the time, alarm, date, units, backlight, and tones.
+In this section, we look at how to do this